tsfoer/puppet-newrelic/README.md

 ## Limitations

-When moving from NewRelic Server to NewRelic Infrastructure - the module only installs the new client, and does not clean up the old one.

-### Windows Support

-Please note that Windows support is currently **untested**.

 ### Supported Operating Systems

 * Debian/Ubuntu
 * CentOS/RHEL

+### Puppet 3

+On 31st December 2016, support for Puppet 3.x was withdrawn.
+As as a result, **this module does not support Puppet 3**.

+### Server to Infra Migrations

+When moving from NewRelic Server to NewRelic Infrastructure - the module only installs the new client, and does not clean up the old one.

+### Windows

+Please note that Windows support is currently **untested**.

 ## Development